 - 17 things to put in your car emergency kit

-Insurance issued by AAI Limited ABN 48 005 297 807 trading as AAMI.
+Car insurance issued by AAI Limited ABN 48 005 297 807 AFSL 230859 trading as AAMI.
 Consider the Product Disclosure Statement before making a decision about this insurance.
-AAMI Roadside Assist an optional extra only available in conjunction with AAMI comprehensive car insurance.
-Terms and conditions for coverage apply.
+The Target Market Determinationis also available.
 This advice has been prepared without taking into account your particular objectives, financial situations or needs, so you should consider whether it is appropriate for you before acting on it.